I don’t know about you, but I believe asparagus is one of the most underrated vegetables of all time.

 Not only are the stalks versatile and unbelievably quick-cooking, but they’re wildly easy to prepare in bulk as well, so if a few extra friends drop by for dinner, everything is still under control.

 When it comes to these green spears, there’s really only one trick I need to share with you.
 It’s something my dad taught me at an early age, so rest assured that I’ve had the following method mastered for well over thirty years, and am now a professional.

 It’s not so much a “trick,” per se, as it is an approach.

 Okay, are you ready?

 The proper method for eating ‘gus (as it’s known in our house) is to tilt your head back so your eyes are facing the ceiling, dangle a verdant stalk directly above your mouth, and gently lower it in until it disappears.

 With this newly absorbed knowledge, you have now officially graduated from the Slater Conservatory of Culinary Etiquette.
 You may pick up your diplomas after dessert.

-But in all seriousness, other than agreeing to consume your food with a sense of joy and silliness, the real secret to master with this slender veg is proper cooking technique.
+But in all seriousness, other than agreeing to consume your food with a sense of joy and silliness, and agreeing to deal with the potentially smelly consequences we can all laugh about, the real secret to master with this slender veg is proper cooking technique.